 In this section, we study comparative advantages of $\Delta^Q_p$, $\Delta^{\ES}_p$ and $\Delta^{\ex}_p$, among with several other measures of variability, namely the standard deviation (STD), the variance, the mean absolute deviation (MAD), the Gini deviation (Gini-D), and the range; see Appendix \ref{app:a1} for the definition of these classic variability measures.

-We consider the following properties of a variability measure $\nu$, which are all arguably desirable in some situations.
-In what follows, $\lcx$ is the convex order, that is, for two random variables $X$ and $Y$, $X\lcx Y$ if $\E[\phi(X)]\le \E[\phi(Y)]$ for all convex $\phi:\R\rightarrow \R$ such that the above two expectations exist. \begin{enumerate}[(B1)] \item \emph{Relevance}: $\nu(X)>0$ if $X$ is not a constant, and there exists $\beta\in (0,\infty)$ such that $\nu(X)\le \beta $ for all $X\in \X$ with $|X|\le 1$. \item \emph{Continuity}: $\nu((X\wedge M )\vee (-M))\to \nu(X) $ as $M\to \infty$ for all $X\in \X$. \item \emph{Symmetry}: $\nu(X)=\nu(-X)$ for all $X\in \X$. \item \emph{Comonotonic additivity (C-additivity)}: $\nu( X+ Y) = \nu(X) + \nu(Y)$ for all comonotonic $X,Y\in \X$. \item \emph{Convex order consistency (Cx-consistency)}: $\nu(X)\le \nu(Y)$ if $X\lcx Y$. \item \emph{Convexity}: $\nu(\lambda X+(1-\lambda)Y) \le \lambda \nu(X) + (1-\lambda)\nu(Y)$ for all $X,Y\in \X$ and $\lambda \in [0,1]$. \item \emph{Mixture concavity (M-concavity)}: $\hat \nu$ is concave, where $\hat \nu:\mathcal M\to [0,\infty]$ is defined by $\hat \nu(F)=\nu(X)$ for $X\sim F$. \item \emph{Location invariance (L-invariance)}: $\nu(X+c)=\nu(X)$ for $X\in \X$ and $c\in \R$. \end{enumerate} Relevance (B1) requires $\nu $ to report a positive value for all non degenerate distributions, and the value of $\nu(X)$ should not explode if $|X|\le 1$.
+We consider the following additional properties of a variability measure $\nu$, which are all arguably desirable in some situations.
+In what follows, $\leq_{\rm cx}$ is the convex order, defined by $X\leq_{\rm cx} Y$ if $\E[\phi(X)]\le \E[\phi(Y)]$ for all convex $\phi:\R\rightarrow \R$ such that the above two expectations exist. \begin{enumerate}[(B1)] \item \emph{Relevance}: $\nu(X)>0$ if $X$ is not a constant, and there exists $\beta\in (0,\infty)$ such that $\nu(X)\le \beta $ for all $X\in \X$ with $|X|\le 1$. \item \emph{Continuity}: $\nu((X\wedge M )\vee (-M))\to \nu(X) $ as $M\to \infty$ for all $X\in \X$. \item \emph{Symmetry}: $\nu(X)=\nu(-X)$ for all $X\in \X$. \item \emph{Comonotonic additivity (C-additivity)}: $\nu( X+ Y) = \nu(X) + \nu(Y)$ for all comonotonic $X,Y\in \X$. \item \emph{Convex order consistency (Cx-consistency)}: $\nu(X)\le \nu(Y)$ if $X\leq_{\rm cx} Y$. \item \emph{Convexity}: $\nu(\lambda X+(1-\lambda)Y) \le \lambda \nu(X) + (1-\lambda)\nu(Y)$ for all $X,Y\in \X$ and $\lambda \in [0,1]$. \item \emph{Mixture concavity (M-concavity)}: $\hat \nu$ is concave, where $\hat \nu:\mathcal M\to [0,\infty]$ is defined by $\hat \nu(F)=\nu(X)$ for $X\sim F$. \item \emph{Location invariance (L-invariance)}: $\nu(X+c)=\nu(X)$ for all $X\in \X$ and $c\in \R$. \end{enumerate} Relevance (B1) requires $\nu $ to report a positive value for all non degenerate distributions, and the value of $\nu(X)$ should not explode if $|X|\le 1$.